mike-lischke/java2typescript/doc/configuration.md

 # Conversion Configuration

 The configuration object (`IConverterConfiguration`) mentioned in the readme file holds all necessary path information and options to steer the conversion process.
-Here's a description of each field:
+Below's a description of each field.

+## Top Level Configuration Values

 * **packageRoot** (string, mandatory): The root path of a Java package tree.
 Usually not only a single Java file, but a whole package is converted.
 This root path is used to regenerate the same folder structure in the target root path and to resolve relative paths.
 Use an absolute path for this to avoid problems with path resolution.